top of page

 Join Aunty Jeanette on a cultural and educational awareness, sharing stories of resilience and survival from Cherbourg's early days.

-additional fee's apply for weekend tour
+additional fee's apply for pre-booked weekend tour

 Original Entry into Cherbourg